Champii/Steel/README.md

   sc -c folder/**/*.s
   ```

-  The format of the path is the same as for gulp.
-If you want to compile recursively or exclude some folders for exemple.
+  The path use the same format as gulp.
+You can compile recursively or exclude some folders.

 ### Compile to a diferent output
   ```bash